|Home » TECHNOLOGY » Wind resource estimation » Forecasting|

 As a result of its strategic importance as described above, forecasting has been the focus of considerable technical attention in recent years.
 A good source of general review materials, as well as detailed papers, can be found in Landberg et al (2003).
 Although there are a variety of different techniques being used, they all share similar characteristics.
 It is therefore possible to provide a generic description of the techniques presently being used, whereby data is provided by a weather forecast, and production data is provided by the wind farms.
 The two sets of data are combined to provide a forecast for future energy production.
 Figure I.2.12 provides a schematic picture of typical forecasting approach.

 Figure I.2.12: A Schematic Representation of a Forecasting Approach

 To integrate wind energy successfully into an electricity system at large penetration levels of more than 10 per cent, accurate wind energy predictions are needed.

 The Numerical Weather Prediction (NWP) models run by national institutes are typically of continental, if not global, scale.
 Consequently, their resolutions tend to be too coarse for wind energy needs.
 The model run by the Danish Meteorological Institute for north-west Europe, for example, has a minimum horizontal resolution of approximately 5 km.

 The methods of achieving the transformation between coarse NWP forecasts and site-specific ones are varied.
 Despite this variation, they can largely be grouped into two main types:

-- Physical models
+- Physical models; and